- Season 2

 Ray Blackwell: Jon Seda

-- Ellen Pinter: Elizabeth Anne
+Ellen Pinter: Elizabeth Anne Allen

 Craig Pinter: Rodney Scott